Rochester MI's Preferred Bankruptcy Lawyer

 Filing For Bankruptcy In Rochester

-There are several types of bankruptcy filings.
-Each one was created to help you from falling deeper into debt.
+The three most common filings are Chapter 7, 11, and 13.
 Each provides a different benefits, and an expert lawyer can help you navigate the filing and legal process to completion.

 - Chapter 7 - This may help you reduce debt by exchanging non-exempt assets, applying their value to what you owe creditors.
 Michigan allows exemptions that include home equity, motor vehicles, household good, personal property, pensions, and retirement accounts among others.
 You may be able to keep a considerable amount of these things.